-Delegates had, among others, designed solar powered technologies, worked on genetically modifying microscopic worms to disinfect water, successfully lobbied for policy systems to support entrepreneurship, launched their own radio stations and designed revolutionary township schools.
+Just providing some examples of the solutions BYM’ers (delegates) had designed, were solar powered technologies, worked on genetically modifying microscopic worms to disinfect water, innovative technologies, successfully lobbied for policy systems to support entrepreneurship, launched their own radio stations and designed revolutionary township schools.

 When Siyabulela Xuza was a young child, he almost set his mother’s kitchen on fire while experimenting with homemade rocket fuel.
 To date, he has garnered worldwide acclaim for that same rocket fuel, has presented in front of dignitaries such as Steve Wozniak and Michelle Obama, met the King of Sweden and attended a Nobel Prize ceremony.
 Oh, and he has a minor planet named after him at age 25.
 His thesis at Harvard centered on creating a storage platform based on micro fuel cells and based on this he is currently developing a sustainable model for energy storage based on micro fuel cells in South Africa.

 Ketso is committed to addressing inequality through business.
 Among other things, he voluntarily took a ZAR 1 million pay cut and convinced his top 60 managers to take pay freezes in order to be able to decrease inequality within his firm.
 Prior to serving as the CEO of PPC Cement, Ketso was the Executive Director of Private Equity at FirstRand Limited.
 His most recent role was as an Advisor to the Minister in the Presidency, responsible for Performance Monitoring and Evaluation.